harmony-one/h/progress/alaina-furstenberg.md

+2025-09-15 Mon: [Thread](https://x.com/harmonyprotocol/status/1967681944004747469) on 5.country.
+Read [Testing for the Asymmetric Optimal Hedge Ratios: With an Application to Bitcoin].
+Insight: For a trader that's long BTC, the optimal hedge ratio against futures is asymmetric... the amount of futures required for hedging is significantly higher when holding a long spot position than it would be if short.
+This suggests that risk management frameworks should adjust hedge exposures depending on whether the portfolio is net long or short, rather than assuming a symmetric ratio.

+---

+2025-09-14 Sun: Review of the team's /p.

+2025-09-13 Sat: [Tweeting](https://x.com/harmonyprotocol/status/1967023604102803490) the community updates and team progress.

 2025-09-12 Fri: Update of the community section.
-Finalizing script plus filming, editing, and posting the Friday short.
+Finalizing script plus filming, editing, and posting the [Friday short](https://youtube.com/shorts/u-EQ2kqFxHw?si=Oax2j2mFbjhDhCuM).

 2025-09-11 Thu: Wrote a [thread](https://x.com/harmonyprotocol/status/1966193267428794717) on deritatives per the s.country blog.
 Researched the discussion from Stephen/Aaron.
 Using the transcription to write a script for Friday's progress short.